-St Chad's CofE Nursery & Infant School recognises we have an important role to play in multiagency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, St Chad's CofE Nursery & Infant School understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review).
-St Chad's CofE Nursery & Infant School is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-We work collaboratively with other agencies to support vulnerable children in our school including our local Children's Centres and Early Help Teams.
+St Chad's (C of E) Nursery and Infant School recognises we have an important role to play in multiagency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
+As a relevant agency, St Chad's Cof E Nursery and Infant School understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review).
+St Chad's (C of E) Nursery and Infant School is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+We work collaboratively with other agencies to support vulnerable children in our school including our local Children's Centres, school nurse, emotional well-being/ mental health charities and Early Help Teams.
+We hold regular meetings in school and host meetings for individual children and families.